acainiao123/systemC-risc-v-darc-/readme.md

                 python3 update_mem.py fft
                 python3 update_mem.py fft 2400
                 python3 update_mem.py jpegen 3600
             ** "fft" is the name of the c program running on risc-v core.
-"2400" is the L1 cache size for ins/data. "jpegen" need at least 3600 word size. **
+"2400" is the word size of L1 cache for ins/data. "jpegen" need at least 3600 word size. **

+            output: under "pipeline" and "scalar" folder, there will be files "ppoutput.txt" and "scoutput.txt" to print out the varables in "printf" function.

         ass2bin:  convert the c code to riscv machine code and run the simulation in systemc.

         bench_cpp: example c program to run on risc-v processor.
 If the new c program added, the name of folder should be same as the c program file with main function.
-Please create corresponding make file.
+Please create corresponding make file. ("char,double, long long" are not allowed.
+Dynamic memory is not supported now.
+To use "printf" function, please follow the exisited program)

         pipeline: 5 stage pipeline risc-v core

         scalar: scalar risc-v core

+        asip: application specific processor